Tiger Woods: 2017 DUI arrest

-On May 29, 2017, Woods was arrested near his home in Jupiter Island, Florida, by the Jupiter Police Department at about 3:00 am.
+On May 29, 2017, Woods was arrested near his home on Jupiter Island, Florida, by the Jupiter Police Department at about 3:00 am.
 EDT for driving under the influence of alcohol or drugs.
-He was asleep in his car, which was stationary in a traffic lane with its engine running.
-He later stated that he took prescription drugs and did not realize how they might interact together.
-On July 3, 2017, Woods tweeted that he completed an out-of-state intensive program to tackle an unspecified issue.
-At his arraignment on August 9, 2017, Woods had his attorney Douglas Duncan submit a not guilty plea for him and agreed to take part in a first-time driving under the influence offender program and attend another arraignment on October 25.
+He was found asleep in his car, which was stopped in a traffic lane with the engine running.
+Woods later stated that he had taken prescription medication and did not realize how they might interact.
+On July 3, he tweeted that he had completed an out-of-state intensive program to address an unspecified issue.

+At his arraignment on August 9, Woods's attorney, Douglas Duncan, submitted a not‑guilty plea on his behalf.
+Woods agreed to enter a first‑time driving under the influence offender program and to appear at a further hearing on October 25.

-At a hearing on October 27, 2017, Woods pleaded guilty to reckless driving.
-He received a year of probation, was fined $250, and ordered to undergo 50 hours of community service along with regular drug tests.
-He was not allowed to drink alcohol during the probation, and if he violated the probation he would be sentenced to 90 days in jail with an additional $500 fine.
+At a hearing on October 27, Woods pleaded guilty to reckless driving.
+He received one year of probation, a $250 fine, and was ordered to complete 50 hours of community service and undergo regular drug testing.
+He was prohibited from consuming alcohol during his probation, and a violation would have resulted in a 90‑day jail sentence and an additional $500 fine.

 2021 car crash

-On February 23, 2021, Woods survived a serious rollover car crash in Rancho Palos Verdes, California.
-The wreck was a single-vehicle collision and Woods was the sole occupant of the vehicle, which was traveling north along Hawthorne Boulevard.
+On February 23, 2021, Woods was involved in a single-vehicle rollover crash in Rancho Palos Verdes, California.
+He was the sole occupant of the vehicle, which was traveling north along Hawthorne Boulevard.
+Emergency responders transported him by ambulance to Harbor–UCLA Medical Center.

-He was taken to the Harbor–UCLA Medical Center by ambulance.
-The incident was under investigation by the Los Angeles County Sheriff's Department, which said the car "sustained major damage", and that Woods was driving over 80 mph, nearly twice the speed limit, before he crashed.
-No charges were filed.
-Woods's agent later said that he sustained multiple leg injuries and had surgery for non-life-threatening injuries.
+The Los Angeles County Sheriff's Department investigated the crash and determined that excessive speed was its primary cause.
+Investigators said Woods was traveling approximately 84 to 87 miles per hour in a 45-mph zone before the crash and found no evidence that he was impaired.
+No charges or citations were issued.

+Woods sustained multiple leg injuries and underwent surgery following the crash.